Margaret Thatcher: Titles, awards and honours

 Thatcher became a privy counsellor (PC) on becoming a secretary of state in 1970.
 She was the first woman entitled to full membership rights as an honorary member of the Carlton Club on becoming Conservative Party leader in 1975.

 As prime minister, Thatcher received two honorary distinctions:

 Shown are the ribbons for each order bestowed on Thatcher.

-Two weeks after her resignation, Thatcher was appointed Member of the Order of Merit (OM) by the Queen.
+Two weeks after her resignation, Thatcher was appointed Member of the Order of Merit (OM) by Queen Elizabeth II.
 Thatcher's husband, Denis, was made a hereditary baronet at the same time; as his wife, Thatcher was entitled to use the honorific style "Lady", an automatically conferred title that she declined to use.
 She would be made Lady Thatcher in her own right on her subsequent ennoblement.

 In the Falklands, Margaret Thatcher Day has been marked each 10 January since 1992, commemorating her first visit to the Islands in January 1983, six months after the end of the Falklands War in June 1982.

 Thatcher became a member of the House of Lords in 1992 with a life peerage as Baroness Thatcher, of Kesteven in the County of Lincolnshire.
 Subsequently, the College of Arms granted her use of a personal coat of arms; she was allowed to revise these arms, in 1995, on her appointment as Lady Companion of the Order of the Garter (LG), the UK's highest order of chivalry.